cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 Share the facts about you in the circle.
 You could do this by giving your list around and let other circle members write associations and connections on it.

+**lernOS Canvas:** scan the list of facts about you.
+If any of the facts indicate knowledge domains or skills put them in the building block "My Knowledge & Skills".

 **Further Information:**

 * YouTube-Search ["random facts about me"](https://www.youtube.com/results?search_query=random+facts+about+me)